Between ICT skills and ICT capability, there is one key component that makes one more empowering than the other.

 So in order for you to discover how to assess higher order thinking skills in your classroom, it is appropriate that I explore with you formative assessment options.

-In the past, teacher observation was used to asses HOTS, however, they resulted in systematically collected sets of work that demonstrated development from draft to final versions of work.
+In the past, teacher observation was used to assess HOTS, however, they resulted in systematically collected sets of work that demonstrated development from draft to final versions of work.
 Oral questioning was also conducted.

 HOTS can only really be assessed if children carry out a task.
 If you use questioning and discussion about how and why they did something it should assist you in the assessment decisions.